Do Ice Dams in the Winter Mean a Roofer in the Spring?

 Also, ice dams rarely damage your roof.
 It’s the water that causes damage, and the water just goes right through your shingles and into your house.
 They damage walls and ceilings, while leaving your roof intact.
 The only thing that will damage your roof is a hack ice dam removal company.

 So if it’s winter, there’s ice on your roof, and you’ve got a leak, don’t waste time calling a roofer – whether it’s to ask for help or to point the finger.
 Your roof will almost certainly be fine, and your roofer can’t do anything about the ice dam.
-Instead, call a professional ice dam removal guy to remove your ice dam(s) safely.
+Instead, call a professional ice dam removal company to remove your ice dam(s) safely.

 That’s how you’ll avoid bigger expenses in the spring.
 By getting the ice dam removed, you’ll minimize or prevent leaks and water damage.